tushar5526/Autotype/README.md

 - Run the script `python3 simulate_keyboard.py`
 - The script will start typing after 3s (you can change the wait time or delay)
 - After running the script click on the window wherever you want to auto-type.

-**Note**: You may have to adjust indents manually if you autotype a python file.